tehcanai/Protest-tweets-sat-22/index.md

+## An Analysis of Tweets Surrounding The 22 January 2022 Protests on MACC

 ## Introduction

 On 22 January 2022, hundreds of protesters made up of political parties and civil societies took to streets of Kuala Lumpur, Malaysia to demand for the resignation of MACC Chief, Tan Sri Dato’ Sri Haji Azam bin Baki amidst the corruption scandals plaguing his tenure.
 As the action happened on the streets, in this resarch project, we will look for the conversations happening surrounding the events of the protest on the twitter digital space with the outcome of gaining insights on political conversations in Malaysia.